Italian

 English: to break by bending

-• Ha fiaccato il bastone piegandolo. — He broke the stick by bending it.
+• Ha fiaccato il ramo piegandolo. — He broke the branch by bending it.

-• Il ramo è stato fiaccato dal vento. — The branch was broken by the wind.
+• Il bastone è stato fiaccato piegandolo troppo. — The stick was broken by bending it too much.

 verb